Girls Who Drive.

 2. Notes Are Your Friend

-Revising driving notes will help you remember the rules of the road and build your confidence as a new driver.
+Revising your driving notes will help you remember the rules of the road and build your confidence as a new driver.

 And don’t worry, you won’t have to do this forever.